 If you do not receive your meals by the end of the scheduled window for delivery, please call the Client Services team at 303.830.0202, select option 1, then option 2, or 800.381.5612.
 Staff is in the office during all delivery hours.

-All meals are fully cooked before delivery to you.
-Please click here for detailed instructions on storing and reheating meals.
+All meals are fully cooked before they’re delivered to you.
+Here are detailed instructions on storing and reheating meals.

 Please visit this page for more information about our different menu options.